Wash Tubbs: History

 Initially titled Washington Tubbs II, it originally was a gag-a-day daily strip which focused on the mundane misadventures of the title character, a bespectacled bumbler who ran a store.
 However, Crane soon switched from gag-a-day to continuity storylines.
 He reinvented the strip after its 12th week to make it the first true action/adventure comic strip, initially by having Tubbs leave the store and join a circus.
 To research this, Crane spent many days with a circus, even incorporating characters in the strip based directly on the circus performers he knew personally.

 Wash was a girl-crazy zany, and his character never truly changed even as the strip changed around him.
 After a Polynesian treasure hunt in which Wash made and lost a fortune, adventures followed in which he fell afoul of his arch-enemy, Bull Dawson, who reappeared throughout the series.
 Since the short Wash was not a fighter, Crane tried out several scrappier sidekicks until May 6, 1929, when he introduced Captain Easy, a tough, taciturn Southerner with a mysterious past.
 Easy gradually took over the strip and became its lead character, getting his own Sunday page, Captain Easy, Soldier of Fortune, starting July 30, 1933.
 Wash continued to appear as a supporting character, but he became steadily less important during the 1940s.

 The Tubbs and Easy characters were owned by the Newspaper Enterprise Association syndicate.
 Crane left that syndicate and abandoned the strips in 1943 to begin Buz Sawyer, a strip he would own outright.
 Crane's last daily Wash Tubbs strip ran on May 29, 1943.

 After Crane’s departure, control of the strip then passed to Crane’s assistant, Leslie Turner, who had ghosted on the daily strip since 1937.
 Turner's assistant Walt Scott drew the Sunday page.
 Easy was in the Army by that time, and Tubbs had an increasingly unimportant role, so both daily and Sunday strips displayed the name Captain Easy in 1949 (with Wash Tubbs fading away).

 Scott drew the Sunday strip until 1952, when Turner took it over with inks by assistant Bill Crooks.
 Mel Graff began ghosting the Sunday page in 1960.
 Turner continued to draw the daily strip until he retired in 1969, with his last credited daily strip running January 17, 1970.

 Following Turner's departure, the strips passed to his assistants, Bill Crooks (art) and Jim Lawrence (story).
 The pair produced both the daily and Sunday strips from January 19, 1970 to May 23, 1981.
-When Lawrence left in May 1981, the Sunday page ended.
+The Sunday page ended on March 29, 1981.
 Mick Casale joined as the new writer, and he and Crooks produced the daily strip until it was discontinued on October 1, 1988.